-At the annual meeting in October 2015, Don Berry, John Jude, Amanda Stone and Russ Wilder were reappointed to the Board for 3-years.
+At the annual meeting in October 2016, Lisa Morin, Dave Roberts and Don Watson were reappointed to the Board for 3-years.
 The current officers, Chairperson-Russ Wilder, Vice-Chairperson-Bruce Jacobs, Secretary-Lisa Morin and Treasurer-Nanci Mitchell, were also reappointed.

 The most notable accomplishment this year was BRCC's continuing support of the completion of the campaign led by the Society for the Protection of New Hampshire Forests (SPNHF) and the Lakes Region Conservation Trust (LRCT) to conserve 4 parcels of land totaling 961 acres around Mount Major, Piper Mountain, Belknap Mountain, North Straightback and Quarry mountains.
-The trailhead parcel at Mount Major Petition to Quiet Title process has been completed and SPNHF expects to close on the property by the end of 2015.
-Pending an agreement with the Town of Alton for using the Class VI town road (Ames Road) as a trail, work can begin on improving trail conditions.
-The Lakes Region Conservation Trust acquired the Gilford parcel and the Society for the Protection of New Hampshire Forests acquired the three parcels in Alton.
-The fund raising goal was \$1.8 million and was completed in September 2014.
-This included land acquisition costs, transaction fees, legal expenses and surveys and some preliminary stewardship improvements.
-The towns of Alton and Gilford committed conservation funds in support of this project.
-Alton committed \$230,000 and Gilford \$110,000.
-The New Hampshire Land and Community Heritage Investment Program (LCHIP) also provided a grant of \$340,000.
+SPNHF's acquisition of the trailhead parcel at Mount Major closed at the end of 2015.
+SPNHF completed an agreement with the Town of Alton for using the Class VI town road (Ames Road) as a trail.
+The Belknap Range Trail Tenders (BRATTs) have begun work on improving trail conditions.
+The Lakes Region Conservation Trust has completed a baseline assessment for the 330 acre "Jail Pasture" in Gilford and the BRATTs have relocated the Piper - Round Pond Link across the property.